SINTEF/Muscade.jl/docs/src/internals.md

 # Internals

 !!! warning
-    This section functions and structures that are not part of `Muscade`s or `Muscade.Toolbox`s public API.
+    This section documents functions and structures that are not part of `Muscade`s or `Muscade.Toolbox`s public API.
-    These are not intended to be used by users of `Muscade`, whether in developing a `Muscade`-based application or using the application.
+    These are neither intended to be used by developers of `Muscade`-based applications nor by users such applications.

 ## Muscade